jackyliudev/Meal-Planner/README.md

 ## How It's Made:

 **Tech used:** HTML, CSS, JavaScript
-Started with a basic HTML, CSS List to track and manage personal tasks
+Started with a basic HTML, CSS List to plan meals

 ## Optimizations